Glossary: Postulate Mechanics

 —K—

-The knowable universe is the outcome of knowable postulates.
-It consists of all that can be sensed and perceived.
+The knowable is anything that can be sensed physically or mentally.
 The physical universe is sensed and perceived to be made up of matter and radiation.
 The spiritual universe is sensed and perceived to be made up of thought.
+All religious and philosophical concepts are knowable simply because they can be sensed as considerations.
 This knowable Universe is differentiated only from the Unknowable.
-[Introduction]

 KNOWLEDGE